bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:15:08

-So then you can remember it and you can tell people and you know, you don't forget.
+Then you can remember it and you can tell people and you don't forget.
 It's much easier to remember.

 Sjors: 00:15:13

-And you can go on TV and say, you know, remember rabbit, big, fish.
+And you can go on TV and say, remember "rabbit, big, fish".
-Then people can send money to rabbit, big, fish.
+Then people can send money to "rabbit, big, fish".
 And maybe that's slightly easier than giving them an address, though I'm a little skeptical whether that short name is such a big deal.
-But this is kind of where we get privacy and also the stealth address part.
+But this is kind of where we get the privacy gotcha and also the stealth address part.

 Aaron: 00:15:31